 In day 2 of our 10-Day Album Challenge, I present (for thee) Sir Lord Baltimore’s 1970 debut, Kingdom Come.
-This cult album deserves it’s double designation of “Sir” and “Lord”, and has a special place in hearts at cottagemixtape.com.
-I can’t recall how I discovered this album, it was originally on Mercury (a major label) and periodically is reissued.
+This cult album deserves it’s double designation of “Sir” and “Lord”, and has a special place in our hearts at cottagemixtape.com.
+I can’t recall how I discovered, this album to be honest?
+Probably through one of its many re-issues.
 Once discovered however, it has been played often amongst our friends, at parties, the cottage, the camp or otherwise.

 Songs from Sir Lord Baltimore’s “Kingdome Come” (1970) appear on Cottage Country Mix: